Skip to main content

 Diabetes Prevention

-The goal of this year-long program is for participants to lose 5 to 7 percent of their body weight and gain 150 minutes of weekly physical activity.
+The goal of this year-long program is for participants to lose 5-7% of their body weight and gain 150 minutes of weekly physical activity.
 Program participants meet weekly for 16 weeks over an initial six-month period, and monthly over the next six months.

 Tags